PsychoLlama/holz/README.md

 }
 ```

-Eventually a plugin converts it to a string, but it happens at the end of the line.
-Anywhere in between you can filter, transform, upload, or reroute your logs.
+Each log is sent through a chain of plugins that choose how to filter, transform, serialize, or upload them.

 ## Usage